julsraemy/prezi/md/pia-ringvorlesung-2024.md

 ## Custodianship

-3. They are collected, curated and maintained **by various entities** such as libraries, archives, museums, higher education institutions,non-governmental organisations, indigenous communities and local groups as well as by the wider public.
+3. They are collected, curated and maintained **by various entities** such as libraries, archives, museums, higher education institutions, non-governmental organisations, indigenous communities and local groups as well as by the wider public.

 ---